 Barry Gibb Net Worth

-While all of his brothers have passed away, Barry has enjoyed a musical career that has spanned more than 6 decades.
+While all of his brothers have passed away, Barry has enjoyed a musical career that has spanned more than six decades.
 In 1994, he was inducted into the Songwriters Hall of Fame alongside his brothers.
 Later in 1997, Barry was also inducted into the Rock and Roll Hall of Fame.
-Gibb has earned widespread critical praise for his vocal talents, and some believe he is one of the greatest singers in history.
+Gibb has earned widespread critical praise for his vocal talents, and some consider him to be one of the greatest singers in history.

 The Gibbs formed a band in Manchester while they were still quite young.
 Barry then relocated with his family once more to Redcliffe, Australia.
 It was during this time that the Gibbs brothers started their first group together, with Barry, Maurice, and Robin all forming a trio.
 However, they only began to experience genuine success when the three boys moved back to Manchester.

 The Bee Gees

 In 1955, the Gibbs brothers formed a group called the Rattlesnakes.
 Barry performed vocals and played the guitar, while Robin and Maurice also performed vocals.
 In addition, a man named Paul Frost played the drums while another musician named Kenny Horrocks played the tea-chest bass.
 Initially, the group performed at small, local venues throughout Manchester.

 After moving to Australia, the three aforementioned Gibbs brothers came together as a trio.
 While living in Queensland, the group named themselves the Bee Gees for the first time.
 Not long afterward, the group began to appear on television for the first time and signed a record deal with Festival Records.
 Their debut single, "The Battle of the Blue and the Grey," was written by Barry and launched their initial success.